wp-cli/handbook/commands/comment/recount.md

 # wp comment recount

-Recalculate the comment_count value for one or more posts.
+Recalculates the comment_count value for one or more posts.

 ### OPTIONS